elderferreiras/whatsontap/README.md

-This project can be accessed at https://whatsontap.info
+You can check "What's on tap?" here https://whatsontap.info

 ## What's on tap?